 - Credit Suisse on a €60 million super senior revolving credit facility for Santé Partenaires, an investor and manager of private hospitals in France.

 - J.P.
 Morgan, Goldman Sachs, Morgan Stanley and Deutsche Bank as senior lenders on the €1.82 billion acquisition of German medical supplies manufacturer BSN Medical by EQT.

 - J.P.
-Morgan and Bank of America Merrill Lynch on the US$50 million super senior revolving credit facility as part of Almatis Group’s Chapter 11 exit financing.
+Morgan and another major financial institution on the US$50 million super senior revolving credit facility as part of Almatis Group’s chapter 11 exit financing.